 Community Improvement Initiatives

-To enhance the experience at Anzac Park, various community improvement initiatives focus on both maintenance and development.
-These efforts aim to create a vibrant space for everyone while ensuring the park remains a cherished part of Gisborne.
+To enhance Anzac Park in Gisborne, various community efforts focus on upkeep and development.
+These initiatives aim to create a vibrant space for everyone to enjoy.

 Here are some key initiatives: